authhero/auth/README.md

 # Cloudworker auth

+This is work in progress and not yet ready for even testing.

-This is oauth2 compatible auth solution with support for the following login methods:
+The plan is to make a oauth2 compatible auth solution with support for the following login methods:

 - Email/password
 - Social (google, facebook, apple)
 - Magic link
 - Code

+After having being burnt by several freemium model auth solutions that get too expensive once you start growing the user base I wanted a solution where you easily can eject and host it straight on Cloudflare.

 It's based on the following tech stack